ente-io/ente/server/docs/publish.md

 Then, trigger the "Publish (server)" workflow, providing it the commit.
 You can trigger it either from GitHub's UI or using the `gh cli`.
-With the CLI, we can combine both these steps too:
+With the CLI, we can combine both these steps too.

-Once the workflow completes, the resultant image will be available at
+Once the workflow completes, the resultant image will be available at `ghcr.io/ente-io/server`.